Different valve sizes tested

 EJ Consulting’s team had an existing valve that they needed to change the size of.
 Testing a valve physically would have been a difficult process—pumping 200-1000 GPM and accurately measuring the pressure drop, flows, and forces is not practical.

 The team knew that if they did not use computer-aided engineering (CAE), they would need to estimate the flow from similar valves, and not alter the design.
 With CFD simulations, however, they could include marketing material that contained enough technical data for engineers to make a valve selection.
-The engineers anticipated the simulated valve would perform better than a currently advertised one.
+The engineers anticipated the simulated valve would perform better than the currently advertised one.

 With the simulations done on SimScale, we characterized the valve (original goal), and gained much greater insight into the interaction between the valve and the fluid at each valve position.
 This will help us provide a better analysis in the future.
 SimScale has proved to be for the firm a flexible and scalable tool, which was critical for a HUBZone firm like ours.